Skip to main content

 For over 20 years now, the Commission has advocated for more comprehensive legal protection in Australia for freedom of thought, conscience and religion.

-Cartoon of Megan Mitchell with kids.
-Speech bubble:"Did you know there are 5.5 million children (everyone under 18) in Australia?
-That's a lot of you!
+A cartoon adult and three children stand on a beach.
+The adult, named Megan, says, “Did you know there are around 5.5 million children (everyone under 18) in Australia?
+That's a lot of you!"

 Children's Rights Reports